 Edward Steichen (1879–1973) was an American photographer, painter, and art gallery and museum curator.
-He was associated with fellow photographer Alfred Stieglitz in his magazine Camera Work during its run from 1903 to 1917.
+He was associated with fellow photographer Alfred Stieglitz through the magazine Camera Work, during its run from 1903 to 1917.
 Steichen, a graphic designer too, designed the logo and a custom typeface for the magazine.
-He may be best known for conceiving The Family of Man in 1955, a grand photo exhibition at the Museum of Modern Art consisting of over 500 photos that depicted life, love and death in 68 countries (with a catalog famously designed by Leo Lionni).
+He may be best known for conceiving The Family of Man in 1955, a grand exhibition at the Museum of Modern Art consisting of over 500 photos that depicted life, love and death in 68 countries (with a catalog famously designed by Leo Lionni).

-One of Steichen’s daughters was Dr. Mary Steichen Martin Calderone (1904-98), a physician and a public health advocate for sexual education, president and co-founder of the Sex Information and Education Council of the United States, and also the medical director for Planned Parenthood.
+One of Steichen’s daughters was Dr. Mary Steichen Martin Calderone (1904–1998), a physician and public health advocate for sexual education, president and co-founder of the Sex Information and Education Council of the United States, and also the medical director of Planned Parenthood.

-Steichen’s photographs serve the purpose well, but decades later their is a sublime prescience of the post-modern embrace of the quotidian as an art unto itself.
+Steichen’s photographs serve the purpose well, but decades later there is a sublime prescience of the postmodern embrace of the quotidian as an art unto itself.